 What Habakkuk has to do with Homeschool

 Ok, I know you must be wondering what any of this has to do with the homeschool journey.
-I promise you, I saw some hope there for me.
+I promise you, I saw some hope for homeschooling there for me.
 And it is this: defeat is not necessarily cause for despair.
 My failures (as I am sure there will be plenty along the way in this homeschooling journey) are not the final word.

 I am sitting here at the precipice of this homeschool abyss and I don’t know exactly what is coming my way.
 But I know (I really know) that God is worthy of my trust.
 Therefore, I am setting my heart to trust Him, to listen to Him, and to be obedient as I hear from Him.